candraczapansky/LiveBooking/external-api-documentation.md

 ## Support

-For questions or issues with the external APIs, please check the server console logs or contact the BeautyBook development team.
+For questions or issues with the external APIs, please check the server console logs or contact the Glo Head Spa development team.